Last Updated on March 27, 2022

 Step 2

-Place your chopped strawberries in the food processor and let it go until you have a puree consistency.
+Place your chopped strawberries in the food processor and let them go until you have a puree consistency.
 You will need approximately ¾ cup of puree for this frosting, but that will depend on the weather you live in!

 Step 3